 The FBI requested to speak to my brother alone, but my mom refused.
 They interviewed my family for several months without telling them what their investigation was about.

-My mom’s boss, a civil rights activist, recommended she speak with her friend who was a civil rights attorney in the City.
-He agreed to take the case pro bono due to its unusual nature in the aftermath of 9/11.
+My mom’s boss recommended she speak with her friend who was a top civil rights attorney in the City.
+He agreed to take the case due to its unusual nature in the aftermath of 9/11.

-Before setting out to make a photograph I spend a lot of time composing it.
+Before setting out to make a photograph I spend a lot of time arranging it in my mind.
 In the way someone might imagine the day ahead of them.
 If the melody is the essential part of any emotive form than words can only come later.
-Understanding photography as a feeling before an intellectual endeavor is the way I’ve always connected with the medium.
+Understanding photography as a feeling, a channel for my own intuition, before an intellectual endeavor is the way I’ve always connected with the medium.
 I can’t imagine what Kern’s reasoning was for prioritizing music over words, other than he only ever wrote melodies, never lyrics.
 But for me, I feel as though If I were to put words to images first the pictures would always be limited by the ideas themselves, and at a loss to transcend them, which is what I believe art intends to do.